 From speed to wisdom.

 PR is built on trust.
-But synthetic media — deepfakes, AI-generated voices, hyper-realistic digital personas — has triggered a crisis of authenticity that directly challenges our industry’s core value proposition.
+But synthetic media — deepfakes, AI-generated voices, hyper-realistic digital personas — has triggered a crisis of authenticity that directly challenges the industry's core value proposition.

 When consumers struggle to distinguish between real and AI-generated content, two things happen:

-In the same way brands once invested in “eco-friendly,” “organic,” or “ethically sourced” positioning, we’re entering an era where “digitally verified,” “AI-transparent,” and “authentic human-created” will become new credibility markers.
+In the same way brands once invested in "eco-friendly," "organic," or "ethically sourced" positioning, an era is emerging where "digitally verified," "AI-transparent," and "authentic human-created" become new credibility markers.

 The PR industry will need to expand its remit:

-• And in some cases, we’ll be tasked with building communication plans that protect brands from synthetic media sabotage.
+- And in some cases, builders of communication plans that protect brands from synthetic media sabotage.

-Because if brand reputation was fragile before, synthetic media makes it downright volatile.
+Because if brand reputation was fragile before, synthetic media makes it volatile.

-This isn’t theoretical.
-It’s already happening in isolated cases — and at scale, it will become a core part of crisis management.
+This is not theoretical.
+It is already happening in isolated cases — and at scale, it will become a core part of crisis management.

-AI doesn’t just create new storytelling possibilities; it creates new threats.
+AI does not just create new storytelling possibilities.
+It creates new threats.

 The New Creative Director: Algorithmic, Tireless, and Occasionally Unhinged

-It’s tempting to view AI as an assistant — a writer’s room intern who can generate copy on demand.
-But that undersells what’s happening.
+It is tempting to view AI as an assistant — a writer's-room intern who can generate copy on demand.
+That undersells what is happening.
 AI has become a creative partner: a force that can accelerate ideas, diversify thinking, and challenge assumptions.

-In our agency, we treat AI more like a creative director than a junior.
-It pushes us.
+Forward-leaning agencies treat AI more like a creative director than a junior.
+It pushes teams.
 It suggests unexpected directions.
-It reshapes the way we think about what’s possible inside a brief.
+It reshapes the way teams think about what is possible inside a brief.

 But like any creative director, AI has a personality — and an ego.